szTheory/nagelfar-tcl-code-formatter/websrc/syntaxtokens.rst

 .. code:: tcl

- ##nagelfar option send -- async -displayof
+ ##nagelfar option send -- -async -displayof
  ##nagelfar option string\ is -failindex -strict

 The syntax for the parameter of an option is set like this.